manya16400/Reddit-Flair-Detection/README.md

   <https://drive.google.com/open?id=1V2DaOj97SjZMTQa_MeJIeIo196SXYjFX>

   (You need a reddit account) <br>
-  We have used [Pushshift](https://pushshift.io/) to scrape the data from the subreddit.
+  I have used [Pushshift](https://pushshift.io/) to scrape the data from the subreddit.
 Unfortunately, it does not allow to extract the comments of the post.
-To extract this information we use [PRAW](https://praw.readthedocs.io/en/latest/tutorials/comments.html).
+To extract this information I used [PRAW](https://praw.readthedocs.io/en/latest/tutorials/comments.html).

   The features we will use for this are-
   Feature Name | Description